2011 Tucson shooting: Shooting

 The shooting took place on January 8, 2011, at 10:10 A.M.
 MST (17:10 UTC).
 A United States Representative from Arizona, Gabrielle Giffords, was holding a constituent meeting called "Congress on Your Corner" at the Safeway supermarket in La Toscana Village mall, which is in Casas Adobes, a census-designated place north of Tucson.
-Giffords had set up a table outside the store and about 20 to 30 people were gathered around her when a 22-year-old man by the name of Jared Lee Loughner suddenly drew a pistol and shot Giffords in the head.
+Giffords had set up a table outside the store and about 20 to 30 people were gathered around her when a 22-year-old man named Jared Lee Loughner suddenly drew a pistol and shot Giffords in the head.
 The shooting was caught on video by a store security camera, but was not released to the public.

 Loughner proceeded to fire apparently randomly at other members of the crowd.
 He was armed with a Glock 19 semi-automatic pistol with four magazines, two of which were capable of holding 33 rounds.
 A nearby store employee said he heard "15 to 20 gunshots".
 Loughner stopped to reload, but dropped the loaded magazine from his pocket to the sidewalk, from where bystander Patricia Maisch grabbed it.
-Another bystander, Roger Salzgeber, clubbed the back of the assailant's head with a folding chair, injuring his elbow in the process, representing the 14th injury.
+Another bystander, Roger Salzgeber, clubbed the back of the assailant's head with a folding chair, injuring his elbow in the process.
 Loughner was tackled to the ground by Bill Badger, a 74-year-old retired United States Army Colonel who had also been shot himself.
 Loughner was further subdued by Maisch, Salzgeber and bystander Joseph Zamudio.
 Zamudio, a concealed weapon (CCW) permit holder, had a weapon on his person, but arrived after the shooting had stopped and did not draw his firearm.
 Thirty-one shell casings were found at the scene by investigators.